open-compass/MiroFlow/README.md

 # Edit .env and add your OPENROUTER_API_KEY

 # 3. Run your first agent
-uv run main.py trace --config_file_name=agent_quickstart_1 --task="What is the first country listed in the XLSX file that have names starting with Co?" --task_file_name="data/FSI-2023-DOWNLOAD.xlsx"
+uv run main.py trace --config_file_name=agent_quickstart_reading --task="What is the first country listed in the XLSX file that have names starting with Co?" --task_file_name="data/FSI-2023-DOWNLOAD.xlsx"
 ```

 🎉 **Expected Output:** Your agent should return **\boxed{Congo Democratic Republic}** 😊